-Armed Forces Flag Day is celebrated on 7th December every year in India, with an objective to collect the funds from people for the betterment of the Armed Forces staff just by selling Indian flags, batches, stickers and other items.
-On 28th August 1949, the Ministry of Defense decided to celebrate this day, to honour the soldiers, sailors and airmen.
+The main objective of the Armed Forces Flag Day is to collect the funds from people for the betterment of the Armed Forces staff just by selling batches, stickers, and other items.
+On 28th August 1949, the Ministry of Defence decided to celebrate this day, to honour the soldiers, sailors, and airmen.
 This day celebration intends to tribute the valiant and martyred soldiers and to revamp the harmony of citizens.
-Currently, this esteemed annual celebration is aimed to provide rehabilitation to the war victims, resettlement and well-being of the ex-servicemen personnel.
+The annual celebration is focused to provide rehabilitation to the war victims, resettlement, and well-being of the ex-servicemen personnel.
 Hence, the Armed Forces Flag Day celebration reinforces the cultural connection among the Indians and the Armed Forces personnel.

 What is the importance of the Armed Forces Flag Day in India?

-Armed Forces Flag Day in India is celebrated annually in remembrance of the sacrifices of the personnel of Army, Air Force and Navy towards the nation.
-This event is arranged to place the common public active participation and support all over the country for the below mentioned purposes:
+Armed Forces Flag Day in India is celebrated annually in remembrance of the sacrifices of the personnel of the Army, Air Force, and Navy towards the nation.
+This event is arranged to place the common public active participation and support all over the country for the below-mentioned purposes:

 How is the Armed Forces Flag Day celebrated?